On our dates and rates page, found here, you can click on the “Register Now” button and it will walk you through the full camp registration.

 Campers are allowed to bring snacks with them that they can keep in their bags.
 Camp Manitou is a nut aware camp and therefore, we ask that you do not bring anything that has peanuts or nuts in it.
 Campers will not have access to the fridge or the kitchen for their personal snacks.

 Please be sure to indicate this on their registration form and fill out a medication form so that Camp Manitou staff know which medication the camper needs to take, how much and when.
 Make sure to bring the medication with you when you drop your child off and give all necessary information to the sign-in staff.

 Camp Manitou requests that medications required throughout be sent with your child to camp.
-All medication brought to camp MUST be kept by camp staff.
+All medication brought to camp MUST be kept by camp staff, including any over the counter medications.
 They must be labelled properly with medication name and directions for use.
 Prescription medication MUST be in the original container with user’s name printed on label.
 If you want your child to carry their puffer or Epipen with them please bring a fanny pack for that purpose.
 Please do not use the week of camp as a break from medication.
 All medications left behind after camp will be disposed of after 2 weeks.

 The camp reserves the right to refuse admission to any camper with a suspected contagious condition (i.e. chickenpox, lice).
 To ensure your child has an enjoyable week and to protect other campers, please have any condition treated completely before coming to camp.
 If this is not possible, please call and reschedule to another week, depending on availability.